zukunft/zukunft.com/docs/code_functions_all.md

         \-- html_base - TODO change based on the environment
 \-- images
     \-- logo
-        \-- html_base - @returns string the zukunft.com logo with a link to the home page
+        \-- html_base - @return string the zukunft.com logo with a link to the home page
     \-- logo_big
-        \-- html_base - @returns string the increased zukunft.com logo to display it in the center
+        \-- html_base - @return string the enlarged zukunft.com logo for centered display e.g. on the about page
     \-- logo_flex
-        \-- html_base - @returns string the increased zukunft.com logo to display it in the center
+        \-- html_base - @return string the enlarged zukunft.com logo wrapped in a flex div for responsive centering
 \-- the HTML table functions used in zukunft.com
     \-- th
         \-- html_base - show a text of link within a table header cell